PHPirates/SolArduino/Raspberry-Pi/readme.md

 # Installation

 We use supervisor to ensure the program is started after boot.
-* Put the file `solarduino_meta.conf` in `/etc/supervisor/conf.d/`, then `sudo supervisorctl reread && sudo supervisorctl update`.
+* Put the file `solarduino_meta.conf` in `/etc/supervisor/conf.d/`, then make sure you are not in `/opt/solarduino_venv/solarduino` and run `sudo supervisorctl reread && sudo supervisorctl update`.

 # Development
 * To start debugging, just in PyCharm debug the program (it will automatically kill the running instance).
-To start it again, reboot or try to run it from pycharm.
-Perhaps `sudo supervisorctl start solarduino_meta` works.
+To start it again, reboot, or go to `/opt/solarduino_venv/solarduino` and execute `sudo supervisorctl shutdown` and `sudo supervisord -c supervisord.conf && sudo supervisorctl update`.
-* To stop it manually, `supervisorctl shutdown`
+* To stop it manually, `supervisorctl shutdown`.